-The System
+The system

-The CCTV system operated by Dover District Council comprises 23 cameras in Dover, 16 in Deal, 8 in Sandwich and 2 in Aylesham.
-These cameras are a mixture of dome cameras and "shoe-box" type cameras.
+The CCTV system operated by Dover District Council comprises 23 cameras in Dover, 16 in Deal, 9 in Sandwich, 2 in Aylesham and 2 in Wingham.
+These cameras are a mixture of dome cameras and "shoebox" type cameras.
 All cameras have the facility to pan, tilt and zoom except two, which are fixed in the same position all of the time.
 The cameras also have the facility to pan, tilt and zoom automatically on preset rest points.
-To accompany these cameras, we also have 5 ANPR cameras across the district and 5 mobile cameras which can be placed in hot spot locations across the district.
+To accompany these cameras, we also have 5 ANPR cameras across the district and 5 mobile cameras which can be placed in hot-spot locations across the district.

-System Accountability
+System accountability

 We take part in internal and external audits periodically.
 CCTV is due to be audited by the East Kent Audit Partnership in the coming months and the outcome of this will be published in next year's annual report.
-We have also obtained full third-party surveillance camera commissioners certification which expires on the 30th May 2024 which was carried out by the National Security Inspectorate (NSI).
+We have also obtained full third-party Surveillance Camera Commissioners certificate which expires on the 30th May 2024 that was carried out by the National Security Inspectorate (NSI).